COOKIE NOTICE

 • Read with enjoyment and to understand text for a variety of purposes.

-• Write for different purposes in an appropriate style using spelling, punctuation and syntax accurately and confidently.
+• Write for different purposes and audiences in an appropriate style using spelling, punctuation and syntax accurately and confidently.

 • Communicate effectively.